 The dugout confrontation against Mattingly got a lot of coverage, for obvious reasons.
 But something else happened in the game that got NO coverage, which might be even more noteworthy.
 In the bottom of the third inning with two outs and the Dodgers down by 2, Kershaw was on second base.
 Justin Turner hit a line drive, which had a chance to drop in, but not a very good one.
-The centerfield made the running catch to end the inning.
+Ultimately, the centerfielder made a nice but unspectacular running catch to end the inning.
 Over at third base, Clayton Kershaw was charging for home, like his life depended on it.
-The third base coach had to jump in front of Kershaw to get him to stop.
+The Dodgers’ third base coach had to jump in front of Kershaw to get him to stop.
 While such hustle is normally appreciated, this was a very hot day, it was early in the game, and Kershaw was about to take the mound again.
-As amazing as Clayton Kershaw is, he is a human being, with all the same restrictions as the rest of us mortals have.
-It would be hard to argue that this spring didn’t take at least a LITTLE bit out of him, and even harder to argue after the very first batter Kershaw faced hit a home run off of him.
+As amazing as Clayton Kershaw is, he is a human being, with all the same restrictions as the rest of us mortals.
+It would be hard to argue that this sprint didn’t take at least a LITTLE bit out of him, and even harder to argue after the very first batter Kershaw faced afterwards, hit a home run.

 Friday is going to be another hot day.
 Among the many things that Kershaw is justifiably praised for, he always gets high marks for being a complete ballplayer, as opposed to just a pitcher.
 Zack Greinke is a complete ballplayer, too, yet always seems to know when it’s wise to ease up a bit.
 Any little bit of an edge that might be gained by busting out of the batter’s box every time, could easily be lost (and then some) by the edge opposing hitters will gain, once that same pitcher doesn’t quite have it in him to, say, get out of the seventh inning on a hot day.
 Perhaps it would be best for Kershaw to not even put the ball in play again Jacob deGrom, so long as the other eight guys do.